jaspector

 Based on reviewed county sources, unincorporated Llano County requires county permits or approvals for floodplain development, OSSF work, road cuts, plats and replats, RV parks, mobile home rental communities, and similar development matters handled by Development Services.
 No clear public evidence of a general countywide building permit requirement for all construction in the unincorporated area was found.

-Typical processing time is 7 to 10 business days for non-floodplain determinations.
+Building permit processing times in unincorporated Llano County, TX typically run 7 to 10 business days for non-floodplain determinations.
 More time may be required for floodplain development, septic permits, and commercial projects..
+Timelines can vary based on project complexity and current department workload.